 FACT: Impaired driving is a chronic problem that will affect one in three Americans in their lifetime.
 Nearly 42,000 people die in motor vehicle crashes each year, and about 16,000 of these are alcohol-related.
 Every day of the year, alcohol-related crashes account for one death every 33 minutes and one person injured every 2 minutes.

 FACT: Kansas has zero tolerance for drivers under 21 years old who choose to drink and get behind the wheel.
-Drivers under 21 who are found to have a BAC of .02 or greater face a 30-day suspension of driving privileges followed by a 330-day period of restricted privileges.
+Drivers under 21 who are found to have a BAC of .02 or greater face a 30-day suspension of driving privileges followed by a 330-day period of using a required Interlock device on the vehicle.
 Also, any person under 21 convicted of consuming or possessing alcoholic beverages will have his/her driver's license suspended for 30 days under Kansas law.

 Kansas law requires drivers to follow other vehicles at a reasonable and prudent distance, taking into consideration the speed of the vehicles and condition of the roadway.